zetavg/chromium-website/site/blink/launching-features/index.md

 if no open/unaddressed feedback and you are still blocked on LGTMs after 5 days.)

-Once you have shipped your feature, proceed to the "Ship" stage in ChromeStatus.
+Once you have the needed approvals, set the implementation status to "Enabled by default" in ChromeStatus.

 ### Feature deprecations